Government Name: Giuseppe D’angelo Liuzzo

 Current Location: Central & South Florida

-By 2002 Giuseppe D’angelo decided to intern at a few local studios at different times and even a local television station just to learn the art of mixing sound, while everything else was pretty much self taught.
+By 2002 Giuseppe (The Liaison) D’angelo decided to intern at a few local studios at different times and even a local television station just to learn the art of mixing sound, while everything else was pretty much self taught.
 His first music production tool that he purchased was a Roland MV8000.
 He spent hours alone in a quiet room with headphones on, and with trial and error continuously learned the functionalities of his equipment and mixing sound.

-Giuseppe D’angelo instrumental productions are destined for lyricists, hip hop purists, 90′s backpackers, street hustlers, head nodders and cosmic musical evangelists across the globe looking to make future classics, retro fashionable and hip hop golden era productions.
+Giuseppe (The Liaison) D’angelo instrumental productions are destined for lyricists, hip hop purists, 90′s backpackers, street hustlers, head nodders and cosmic musical evangelists across the globe looking to make future classics, retro fashionable and hip hop golden era productions.

 Learn A Little More About Giuseppe